This Easy French Onion Soup is rich, comforting and so good with toasted cheesy bread for dipping!

 - 1 ounce (1/4 cup) freshly grated Parmesan cheese

-- Taste soup and season with more salt and pepper as needed.
+Taste the soup and season with more salt and pepper as needed.